Ayush5071/quantsprogrammer/README.md

 # 🚀 Dev Roadmap Platform

-A modern, professional, and user-friendly platform for sharing, reading, and managing tech blogs, developer roadmaps, and personal portfolios.
-Built with Next.js, TypeScript, Tailwind CSS, and MongoDB.
+A modern, professional, and user-friendly platform for sharing, reading, and managing tech blogs, developer roadmaps, personal portfolios, and now AI-powered mock interviews.

 ---

 ## ✨ Features

+- **AI-Powered Mock Interviews:**
+  - Start a mock interview with dynamic, Gemini-generated questions based on your skills and experience.
+  - Voice-based answering with live camera feed, speech-to-text, and AI feedback/scoring.
+  - All interview attempts and feedback are saved to your profile.
+  - View detailed feedback and scores for each attempt.
+- **Top Interviews:**
+  - Special admin-curated interviews with company/field/level context and hard questions.
+  - Any user can attempt Top Interviews and receive strict AI feedback and a score.
+  - Leaderboard for each Top Interview, showing all users ranked by score.
+  - See number of questions on each Top Interview card.
+- **Interview History:**
+  - Users can view all their past interview attempts and feedback in their profile.
 - **Dynamic Blog System**: Request blog access, admin approval, and role-based blog creation/editing.
 - **Medium-like Blog Editor**: Rich text, images, formatting, and secure Cloudinary uploads.
 - **Beautiful Blog Cards & Detail Pages**: Modern, responsive, and professional UI for both blog lists and individual articles.